-Date of Approval Questions Answers 13.1 June 2015 Who is responsible for notifying the drug product manufacturer about relevant changes in API manufacturing?
+13.1: Who is responsible for notifying the drug product manufacturer about relevant changes in API manufacturing?

-along the supply chain to the drug product manufacturer in a timely manner [ICH Q7, Sections 13.17, 17.60]. -- ---
+Each party in the supply chain is responsible for transferring information related to quality or regulatory changes to the next customer in the supply chain.
+The intention is that the information is transferred along the supply chain to the drug product manufacturer in a timely manner (ICH Q7, paragraphs 13.17, 17.60).

-14. REJECTION AND REUSE OF MATERIALS
+N. Rejection and Reuse of Materials (14)

-Date of Approval Questions Answers 14.1 June 2015 Should rejected materials be stored under physical and secure segregation?
+14.1: Should rejected materials be stored under physical and secure segregation?

 ICH Q7 does not specify a need for physical and secure segregation.
-Both [ICH Q7, Sections 4.14 and 10.11] include the provision for the use of alternative control systems for storage of rejected material.
-Whatever control system is used, the purpose should be to prevent the unintentional or unauthorised use of the rejected material [ICH Q7, Sections 7.44, 10.11, 14.1].
-14.2 June 2015 Does the definition of expiry date in ICH Q7 preclude the rework or reprocess of an expired API?
+Both paragraphs 4.14 and 10.11 of ICH Q7 include the provision for the use of alternative control systems for storage of rejected material.
+Whatever control system is used, the purpose should be to prevent the unintentional or unauthorized use of the rejected material (ICH Q7, paragraphs 7.44, 10.11, section XIV.A (14.1)).

+14.2: Does the definition of expiry date in ICH Q7 preclude the rework or reprocess of an expired API?

 According to the definition, material should not be used after the expiry date.
 The original intent of this definition in ICH Q7 was that expired API should not be used in drug product formulation.

-It may be acceptable to reprocess [ICH Q7, Section 14.2] or rework [ICH Q7, Section 14.3] the expired API where the API manufacturer has all related historical GMP documentation and additional stability data on the reworked or reprocessed API.
+It may be acceptable to reprocess (ICH Q7, section XIV.B (14.2)) or rework (ICH Q7, section XIV.C (14.3)) the expired API where the API manufacturer has all related historical GMP documentation and additional stability data on the reworked or reprocessed API.
 There may be registration/filing considerations that are beyond the scope of ICH Q7 in addition to the GMP considerations.

-14.3 June 2015 Is validation expected for the recovery of material from mother liquor?
+14.3: Is validation expected for the recovery of material from mother liquor?

 It depends.
-Recovery of material(s) from mother liquor is a process and the need for validation should be assessed as for any other process step [ICH Q7, Section 14.40].
+Recovery of material(s) from mother liquor is a process, and the need for validation should be assessed as for any other process step (ICH Q7, paragraph 14.40).
 Recovery of material from mother liquor in any process step that must be controlled within predetermined criteria to ensure the API meets its specification is, by definition, a critical process step and should be validated.
-For example, recovery of API from mother liquor would be considered a critical process step and should be validated [ICH Q7, Sections 12.11, 12.12, 14.41, 14.43, 20 - see Glossary for definitions of 'critical', 'materials', 'mother liquor', and 'validation'].
+For example, recovery of API from mother liquor would be considered a critical process step and should be validated (ICH Q7, paragraphs 12.11, 12.12, 14.41, 14.43 - see Glossary (section 20) for definitions of critical, materials, mother liquor, and validation).

-15. COMPLAINTS AND RECALLS
+O. Complaints and Recalls (15)

-Date of Approval Questions Answers 15.1 June 2015 that are identified by another entity belonging to the same company be Yes.
-After the release of an API for further use, any identified quality defect should be investigated and addressed according to the API manufacturer's complaint system or equivalent (i.e., non-conformance, deviations, etc.) [ICH Q7, Sections 15.10 to 15.12].
-Where equivalent systems are used, such defects should be categorised in a manner that provides clear visibility that the defect was discovered after being released by the API site.
+15.1: Can quality defects of released APIs that are identified by another entity belonging to the same company be handled outside of the API manufacturer's complaint procedure?

+Yes.
+After the release of an API for further use, any identified quality defect should be investigated and addressed according to the API manufacturer's complaint system or equivalent (i.e., nonconformance, deviations, etc.) (ICH Q7, paragraphs 15.10 to 15.12).
+Where equivalent systems are used, such defects should be categorized in a manner that provides clear visibility that the defect was discovered after being released by the API site.